The Voice Nigeria: Live Shows

 The Live Shows began on 27 August 2017.
 All the 32 artists who advanced from the battles performed in the live shows for a place in the semifinals.
-This was divided in two episodes where 4 artists per team would perform in each episode.
-Two artists per team advanced from each episode, one as coaches' vote and the other from public votes.
+This was divided into two episodes where 4 artists per team would perform in each episode.
+Two artists per team advanced from each episode, one as the coaches' vote and the other from public votes.
 A total of 8 artists advanced to the semifinals.
 All the 8 artists performed in the semifinal rounds for the public votes.
 Only 4 artists went through to the live finals.
-Idyl from team Timi was announced as the winner of the second series of the voice Nigeria.and Ebube from team Patoranking as runner-up.
+Idyl from Team Timi was announced as the winner of the second series of The Voice Nigeria and Ebube from Team Patoranking as runner-up.